shalen-original/dbms2016-exam-project/README.md

 # Makerspace Project Manager - MPM

 ## Description
 The Makerspace Project Manager (MPM) is a simple application database that allows to easily manage a small-medium sized Makerspace laboratory.
+It has been implemented for the 2016 Database Management Systems course.

 ## Key implementations